 It is impossible to deny that we live in a globalized world.
-Everyday, frontiers among countries are less clear.
-Today, we are able to access information that has been generated in the other end of the world in a matter of seconds, or work with colleagues in other parts of the world easily.
-And in this process, one of the competencies that has become fundamental is communication.
+Every day, frontiers among countries are less clear.
+Today, we are able to access information that has been generated in the other end of the world in a matter of seconds or work with colleagues in other parts of the world easily.
+In this process, communication has become a fundamental competence.

 Now, how can people communicate if there are so many languages?
 Well, whether we like it or not, nowadays English has been considered the international language.
 It is no secret that is has become the language of business and of many industries, like tourism.
-English has spread quickly around the world, to the point that there are more people who speak it as a second language than those who do as their first language.
+English has spread quickly around the world, to the point that more people speak it as a second language.

-Therefore, integrating the English language in your curriculum could be a great step towards your students’ development as professionals.
+Therefore, integrating the English language in your curriculum could be a significant step towards your students’ development as professionals.
 And how can you do it?
 Well, everything is a process, so you should take it step by step, progressively.
 You could start with small things, such as videos or readings in English, which can illustrate the point that you are trying to clarify in class.
-Small articles can lead to the reading of chapters, and finally to full-length books; as well as a video or a reading, can lead to small assignments that must be completed in English, or even debate and an oral report.
+Short articles can lead to the interpretation of chapters, and finally to full-length books; as well as a video or a text can lead to small assignments that must be completed in English, or even debate and an oral report.

 You have to remember that not all students are familiar with these practices, so a planned progression is the key to success.
 Other important considerations to keep in mind are: